edgexfoundry/edgex-docs/security/token-file-provider.1.rst

-When edgex-use-default is true (the default), the following is appended to the policy array for the generated token:
+When edgex-use-default is true (the default), the following is added to the policy specification for the auto-generated policy.
+Thus, the final policy created for the token will be the union of the policy below (if using the default policy) plus the ``custom_policy`` defined above.

 ::